The Ultimate Guide to Waiver Wire & FAAB Strategy

 Strength of Schedule

-SOS can be a fallacy but in certain cases it carries weight.
-An RB could become the top option for the worst team in the league, but with a schedule that could include three straight games against the top teams in the league is not always worth a waiver claim.
+SOS can be a fallacy but in some instances it carries weight.
+A running back could become the top option for the worst team in the league, but a favorable schedule that includes three straight games against the top teams in the league is not always worth a waiver claim.

 Aim High